What is the Pediatric Vascular Surgery Program?

 Your child’s care is coordinated through the pediatric surgery clinic with the appropriate consultants involved in advance of your visit or present during the visit when needed.
 Imaging can often be obtained before the visit or on the same day to reduce extra appointments.

-Our multidisciplinary team consists of these affiliated specialists:
+Our multidisciplinary team consists of these specialists affiliated with McGovern Medical School at UTHealth Houston:

 What Can Families Expect During a Pediatric Vascular Surgery Program Visit?